Ak-Gautam/Deep_meme/README.md

 - Your own google account 😁
 - [Google Colab](https://colab.research.google.com/)
 - python3 (included in colab)
-- PyTorch library (included in colab but we need to ensure version 1.0.0)
+- PyTorch library (included in colab)
 - First-order-motion [model](https://github.com/AliaksandrSiarohin/first-order-model) (one of the most important)
 - Google Drive
 - Driving video (you can use your own or one of the demos)